eyulf/alexgardner.id.au/_posts/2014-03-13-home-lab-part-2.md

 {% include blog_image.html image="lab2-rack" format="jpg" alt="My current Home-Lab Rack" %}

 The labels in the above picture are wrong as I've overhauled my internal domain.
 A recent addition is the UPS I purchased shortly after the last homelab post.
-Currently my lab is using ~90 watts power (~2.16 kWh/day).
+Currently, my lab is using ~90 watts of power (~2.16 kWh/day).
 I've also made up a quick network map which is below.

 {% include blog_image.html image="lab2-map" format="jpg" alt="My current Home-Lab Network" %}